wazuh/wazuh-documentation/source/user-manual/api/reference.rst

 * `Rules`_
 * `Syscheck`_

-Also, it is provided a `Request List`_ with all available requests.
+Also, it is provided an `Request List`_ with all available requests.

 .. _request_list: